 Councillor Colin Davis, Cabinet Member for Economic Development said: “All those who voted for this excellent measure recognise that by evoking its historic position on the River Thames, Staines-upon-Thames can display its best to the world at large.
 Spelthorne has the largest and best reaches of the River Thames for leisure activity of any of the riverside boroughs.
 The official naming ceremony will take place next May and will form part of a wonderful community event to be held, naturally, by the River. ”

 Design Inc is a strategic branding agency based in Staines, Surrey.
-Commercial Director, Frank Norman says “We have always been proud of our heritage and our location.
+Business Development Director, Frank Norman says “We have always been proud of our heritage and our location.
 Whilst we support many clients the length & breadth of the UK, Staines is where we call home.
 We are very pleased to see the rebranding Staines project voted through for 2012.
 Not only is this Olympic year but it also coincides with Design Inc’s 15 year anniversary.
 This is even more reason for celebration.”

 View the Design Inc branding portfolio